pi-module/sitemap/README.md

 Features
 ----------------------
-Sitemap module is tools than help you to build customize sitemap.xml from your website, you can add manual links and supported modules add automatically new links.
-You can manage your links and build new sitemap after submit new item on your website. default pact for xml files is `upload/sitemap/sitemap.xml` And you should copy your new sitemap to website root.
+Sitemap module is tools than help you to build customize sitemap.xml from your website, you can add manual links Or supported modules to add automatically new links.
+You can manage your links and build new sitemap after submit new item on your website. default path for xml files is `upload/sitemap/sitemap.xml` And you should copy your new sitemap to website root.

 * Generat sitemap.xml file manaul
 * Generat sitemap.xml from added links ( add manual link )